 University short courses eg Griffith Universities GUEST programs, vocational training and school-based apprenticeships and traineeships are available on this day.
 Students can enhance their tertiary eligibility and/or choose to start a school-based part-time (paid) apprenticeship or traineeship whilst studying for their senior certificate.

 Traineeships can usually be completed by the end of Year 12, while apprenticeships are only partially completed and will need to continue after Year 12

-QCAA and Vocational Education & Training subjects at Loganlea SHS
+Senior subjects available at Loganlea SHS

 English